mhismail3/RottenPotatoes/README.md

 - TO RUN AS A STANDALONE APP

     You can find the completed application at the following link: [Project App Link](http://rottenpotatoes2-env.5qt2cegbay.us-east-2.elasticbeanstalk.com/)

-- TO BUILD THE APP YOURSELF (Not Recommended)

-    Add here.

 - TO RUN THE ENGINE SOURCE CODE IN YOUR PYTHON IDE